How to Harvest and Store Pumpkins

 Harvesting correctly is important if you want to store the pumpkin for later use.
 There are some key steps.

-- Try and harvest when it is ripe.
+- Try and harvest when the pumpkin is ripe.
 Pumpkins harvested too early will still ripen but are more prone to rot.
 You may want to harvest early if there is a chance of frost but otherwise try and leave them until they are ripe

 - Pick a dry day - pumpkins harvested when wet are again more likely to rot.